syncfusion-content/xamarin-docs/Xamarin/AutoComplete/how-to.md

 {% endtabs %}

-The following event will be fiered
+The following event will be called.

 {% tabs %}